 The overall percent boll weevil damaged squares and bolls during the month of September were significantly lower in zones that have been through multiple full-season phases of the program as compared with zones in the first full-season phase.
-The percent damage in the Southwest Zone was 0.00%, in the Southeast Zone it was 0.00%, in the Central Zone it was 0.00%, in the Northeast Ridge Zone it was 0.00%, and in the Northeast Delta Zone it was 0.00%.
+The percent damage in the Southwest Zone was 0.00%, in the Southeast Zone it was 0.00%, in the Northeast Ridge Zone it was 0.00%, and in the Northeast Delta Zone it was 0.00%.
 In 2002 prior to the initiation of eradication activities within the Northeast Delta Zone the percent damage was 59.6.